ptrebert/piedpiper/docs/source/setup.rst

 Conda environment
 #################
 You can simplify the above setup procedure by making use of the excellent Conda_ package manager (an awesome tool!).
-At the moment, Pied Piper has not been packaged, i.e., setup involves several steps:
+At the moment, Pied Piper is not yet available as a predefined package, i.e., setup involves several steps:

 Step-by-step guide:

 0. Clone the Pied Piper repository to a suitable location like *HOME*: :bash:`git clone https://github.molgen.mpg.de/pebert/piedpiper`
 1. Install the Miniconda_ base package suitable for you architecture by following the guide on the website
 2. Make sure the setup was successful by typing :bash:`conda --help` (which should not give an error) at the shell